sh-waqar/stylelint-declaration-use-variable/README.md

 [![Build Status](https://travis-ci.org/sh-waqar/stylelint-declaration-use-variable.svg?branch=master)](https://travis-ci.org/sh-waqar/stylelint-declaration-use-variable)

-A [stylelint](https://github.com/stylelint/stylelint) plugin that check the use of scss variable on declaration.
-Either used with '$' or map-get().
+A [stylelint](https://github.com/stylelint/stylelint) plugin that check the use of scss, less or custom css variable on declaration.
+Either used with '$', map-get(), '@' or 'var(--var-name)'.

 ## Installation